-The goal of all my work is to foster science informed, justice-centered leadership, specifically in climate mitigation, adaptation and resilience efforts.
-I do this primarily through designing and facilitating learning activities.
+Deb's work in the world is to foster science informed, justice-centered leadership, specifically in climate mitigation, adaptation and resilience efforts.
+She does this primarily through collaboratively designing and facilitating learning activities that foster systemic change to enable climate action and moves towards sustainability.

 All work is done with an inquiry stance (Cochran-Smith, 2010) building knowledge through cycles of carefully documented activity informed by theory (Praxis; Freire, 1970); such work is best done from a humble stance as learner.